MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Rectangle-Calcs/README.md

 ### Inputs

-* A value representing the width of the rectangle
+* A value representing the width of the rectangle, from the user
-* A value representing the height of the rectangle
+* A value representing the height of the rectangle, from the user

 ### Processes